urieltan/tp/docs/DeveloperGuide.md

 2. Lifebook shows a list of persons
 3. User requests to delete a specific person in the list
 4. Lifebook deletes the person

     Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+Lifebook shows an error message.

+      Use case resumes at step 2.

+**Use case: Adjust sorting of tasks**

+1. User requests to apply/remove sorting on a displayed lists of contacts.
+2. LifeBook acknowledges by adjusting the sorting on the displayed list of contacts according to the option selected by the user.

+    Use case ends.

+**Extensions**

+* 2a.
+The displayed list of contacts is empty.
+    * 2a1.
+Lifebook removes all filtering from the list and returns a list sorted according to the option selected by the user.

+        Use case ends.

+* 2b.
+The list of contacts is empty (i.e no items were added to the list to be sorted).
+    * 2b1.
+Lifebook displays an error message to prompt the user to add contacts to the list.

+        Use case ends.

+#### Task List use cases
+**Use case: Add a Task to the TaskList**

+**MSS**
+1. User requests to add a Task and its details (i.e. description, dates, and times) to the Task list.
+2. Lifebook acknowledges the request by adding the To Do to the To Do list.

+    Use case ends.

+**Extensions**

+* 1a.
+User inputs the dates or times of the Task in the incorrect format.

+    * 1a1.
+Lifebook shows an error message

+    Use case restarts at step 1.

+* 1b.
+User chooses to input the task as a recurring one

+    * 1b1.
+Lifebook will add the task as a recurring one instead.

+**Use case: Perform an action (delete, show, mark as done) on a Task from the Task list**

+**MSS**
+1. User requests for list of all Tasks.
+2. Lifebook shows the requested list of Tasks.
+3. User requests to perform an action on a specific Task from the list
+4. Lifebook performs action on the Task.

+    Use case ends.